Wuppertal: History

 The US 78th Infantry Division under Major General Edwin P. Parker Jr. captured Wuppertal against scant resistance on 16 April 1945.
 Wuppertal became a part of the British Zone of Occupation, and subsequently part of the new state of North Rhine-Westphalia in West Germany.

 Population

-Wuppertal has a population of about 355,000.
-Wuppertal‘s population has more than doubled in 1929, when the cities of Barmen and Elberfeld incorporated to Wuppertal and become one city.
-In 1963, Wuppertal reached its historical peak in which Wuppertal had a population of about 423,000.
-Wuppertal‘s population and economy boomed in 1950s and 60s due to its many industry headquarters and growing numbers of worker population, including migrant workers from Turkey, Greece and Italy.
-Wuppertal‘s population began to decline in 1970s due to its industrial loss and its population never grow fast since then.
+Wuppertal currently has a population of about 355,000.
+The number of inhabitants more than doubled in 1929 as a result of the Barmen–Elberfeld merger.
+The economic boom of the 1950s and 60s saw the establishment of new industry headquarters and with it an influx of workers, including migrant workers from Turkey, Greece and Italy.
+Population numbers during these times of as-yet unparalleled growth peaked at about 423,000 in 1963; in the 1970s, a period of steady decline followed in the wake of industrial losses.

-Largest groups of foreign residents as of 31 December 2017
+As of 31 December 2022, the largest groups of foreign residents were:

 Main sights

 In total, Wuppertal possesses over 4,500 buildings classified as national monuments, most exemplifying styles such as Neoclassicism, Eclecticism, Historicism, Art Nouveau/Jugendstil and Bauhaus.
 The American TV station CNN recommended Wuppertal as one of 20 places worldwide to visit in the year 2020 because of the Schwebebahn, the architectural diversity and the Nordbahntrasse, a 22 km cycle route across the city 2020.